dvirgiln/dvirgiln.github.io/_posts/2019-03-25-windowing-using-spark-structured-streaming.md

 ```

 ## Source Code
-All the source code can be found in my github account:
+All the source code can be found on my github account:

 [https://github.com/dvirgiln/spark-windowing](https://github.com/dvirgiln/spark-windowing)

-All the problem has been dockerized.
+The whole problem has been dockerized.
 You just need to follow these instructions:

 ```
     1. sbt docker